thomasteisberg/thomasteisberg.github.io/_projects/peregrine.md

 Peregrine is a small (2 meter wingspan) fixed-wing UAS carrying a custom miniaturized ice-penetrating radar, built around the Open Radar Code Architecture (ORCA) that Anna Broome and I spent much of our PhD's developing.

-You can find the [main project page for ORCA here](https://orca.radioglaciology.com/).
+You can find the [main project page for ORCA here](https://orca.radioglaciology.com/) or see our paper at the bottom of this page.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">